 —-Can the attorney provide the client with copies of all correspondence to insurance carriers and copies of all pleadings filed in litigation?

-After you have interviewed the attorney, you should probably have a good idea whether you feel comfortable with this person.
-Look for unspoken signs of a quality advocate such as being a good listener, being receptive to your questions and thoroughly addressing your concerns including pointing out any weaknesses in your case.
+After you have interviewed the attorney, you should probably have a good idea of whether you feel comfortable with this person.
+Look for unspoken signs of a quality advocate, such as being a good listener, being receptive to your questions, and thoroughly addressing your concerns, including pointing out any weaknesses in your case.

 Why Choose the Slater & Zurz Law Firm

-- Slater & Zurz accident attorney have four decades of experience in dealing with victims of car accidents and numerous other types of personal injury cases.
-They know the law in Ohio and how to use it to the best advantage of their clients.
+- Slater & Zurz accident attorneys have four decades of experience dealing with car accident victims and numerous other types of personal injury cases.
+They know the law in Ohio and how to use it to the best advantage of their client’s claim.

 - The Slater & Zurz accident attorneys are superb negotiators.
 They will do everything they can to prevent a client from accepting a poor settlement offer.
 It is always the client’s right to settle, but Slater & Zurz attorneys will educate the client about the value of their claim and encourage them to accept nothing less.